ArcadeHustle/RingEdge_NoKey_softmod/README.md

 "The Evil SSD Project - When your storage has a mind of its own"<br>
 https://www.os3.nl/_media/2016-2017/courses/ot/martijn_yonne.pdf

-See also the IRATEMONK example for ideas on how an SSD drive could be used to extract the calculated passwords presented by the Sega ATA unlock routines. https://www.schneier.com/blog/archives/2014/01/iratemonk_nsa_e.html
+See also the IRATEMONK example for ideas on how an SSD drive could be used to extract the calculated passwords presented by the Sega ATA unlock routines.<br> https://www.schneier.com/blog/archives/2014/01/iratemonk_nsa_e.html

-None the less the ATA key has been public as early as 2018. https://pastebin.com/2qiQdPQ6
+None the less the ATA key has been public as early as 2018, and can be easily acquired even had it not been. https://pastebin.com/2qiQdPQ6

-The commentary offers a great starting point for resarch into Ring* security.
+Additional commentary on Hiroyuki's home page (ひろゆきのホームページ) offers a great starting point for research into Ring* security.

 ```
 "Basically it looks like a normal PC.
 As you can see from the actual specifications, it is an AT compatible machine.
 The motherboard looks like MS-9667, but there is no stamp"